YoobeeWebTutors/javascript-manual/08-defining-functions.md

 ## Formatting

-The `hello` function is followed a space and parentheses.
+The `hello` function is followed by a space and parentheses.
 The parentheses form the *parameter declaration*: what variables will be used to capture values passed to the function.

 The `{ }` *curly braces* here create a group of statements, called a *block*.
 The statements contained within will become the body of the function.